golang-queue/queue/README.md

 	)
 ```

-or you can use the [NSQ](https://nsq.io/) as backend, see the worker example:
+or use the [NSQ](https://nsq.io/) as backend, see the worker example:

 ```go
 	// define the worker